maadfa/url-shortener/docs/technologies.md

 ---

-## 📦 Python
+##  Python

 **What is it?**
-Python is a popular programming language known for its simplicity and readability.
+Python is a popular programming language known for its simplicity and readability.It is widely used for automation function etc

 **What it does in this project:**
 - The logic to shorten and expand URLs is written in Python (`handler.py` and `redirect.py`).